Particular/docs.particular.net/tutorials/quickstart/tutorial.md

 Have you ever had business processes get interrupted by transient errors like database deadlocks?
 Transient errors often leave a system in an inconsistent state.
 For example, the order could be persisted in the database but not yet submitted to the payment processor.
 In such a situation you might have to investigate the database like a forensic analyst, trying to figure out where the process went wrong, and how to manually jump-start it so that the process can complete.

-With NServiceBus we don't need manual interventions.
+With NServiceBus you don't need manual interventions.
 If an exception is thrown, then the message handler will automatically retry processing it.
 That addresses transient failures like database deadlocks, connection issues across machines, conflicts when accessing file to write, etc.

 Let's simulate a transient failure in the **Sales** endpoint and see retries in action: